Dealing With Your Own Reactions to Bullying

-- To the victim, “I’m glad you told me.
+- “I’m glad you told me.
 I’m sorry it happened.”

-- To the bully, “You’ve been saying mean things to (child’s name).
+- “You’ve been saying mean things to (child’s name).
 That is bullying and it is wrong.”

-- To the bystanders, “You saw what happened and didn’t say anything.
+- “You saw what happened and didn’t say anything.
 I guess you weren’t sure what to do.
 Next time, tell the child to stop and then get some help.”

 - Have a policy to deal with bullying.

-- Discuss steps to deal with bullying (including documentation, informing parents, etc.) with all staff at program so everyone is aware of procedure, as well as with the parents when their children start the program.
+- Discuss the steps to deal with bullying (including documentation, informing parents, etc.) with all staff at the program so that everyone is aware of the procedure The parents must also be informed when their children start the program.